katholiek-onderwijs-vlaanderen/sri4node/README.md

             // The URL of the postgres database defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
-            // A function to determine the security context. identity : function(username, database) {
+            // A function to determine the security context.
+            // The return value of this function
+            // is passed into 'secure' function (see below).
+            // It is also returned as when "GET /me" is performed by clients. identity : function(username, database) {
                 var query = $u.prepareSQL("me");
                 query.sql('select * from persons where email = ').param(username);